Skip to main content

 • Others

 Enter the details manually into the form.
-You can also use pre-filled information based on the data from your Form 26AS, AIS, and TIS.
+You can also use pre-filled information based on the data from your Form 168 (formerly known as Form 26AS), AIS, and TIS.
 Make sure to fill in accurate details of income, deductions, and tax payments.

-• After filling out the form, review it carefully and then submit it.
-Post this, you must verify your return within 30 days.
-Failing to do this is considered similar to not having filed your ITR.
+After filling out the form, review it carefully and then submit it.
+After submitting your return, verify it within the timeline prescribed by the Income Tax Department.
+Failing to do this is considered equivalent to not filing your ITR.
 These are the methods to follow for verifying your ITR filing:

 • Using Aadhaar OTP